Learn the current rotating cash back categories for Chase, Discover and Citi.

 An annual fee is a yearly charge by banks and financial institutions to customers for use of their credit cards.
 The card issuer adds the annual fee to the customer’s statement.

-Some credit cards waive the annual fee initially for new customers.
-If you are interested in opening a reward card or air mile credit card, run the numbers to see if it is wise to pay an annual fee.
+Additionally, some credit cards waive the annual fee initially for new customers.
+If you are interested in opening a rewards card or a travel credit card that comes with an annual fee, make sure to run the numbers to guarantee that the cost of the card won’t outweigh the value of the rewards.

 Individuals with poor credit often have trouble securing credit card approval.
 If you have been denied for conventional cards, explore cards intended for those with bad credit.
 These cards often have excessive costs, such as an annual fee, monthly fee and high interest rate.
 Shop around to get the best possible terms.